TroyStopera/jKode/packages.md

 # Package com.troystopera.jkode.evaluations

-Implementations of the [Evaluation]; these classes return a value during execution of code.
+Implementations of the [Evaluation] class; these classes return a value during execution of code.

 # Package com.troystopera.jkode.exceptions